JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

 ## 📖 Description
 The `Path` script allows you to create a path to follow.
 To create a path, fill the `points` array with `Transforms`. `FollowPath` will traverse these points in order, inheriting their position and rotation.
 To connect the first and last points of the array, check the `closeLoop` box.

-> :paperclip: You can also easily create a path by setting all the `Transforms` as children of the script in the heirarchy, the selecting "Generate Path" in the context menu.
+> :paperclip: You can also easily create a path by setting all the `Transforms` as children of the script in the heirarchy, then selecting "Generate Path" in the context menu.
 (Access the context menu by right-clicking the component.)

 There are three types of paths: `Linear`, `Bezier`, and `Catmull-Rom`.